davebridges/Lab-Documents/Lab Policies/data-resource-sharing.md

 described in publications, including catalog or stock numbers.
 This data will also be provided in the metadata assoicated with published data sets.
-Reagents, constructs, fruit fly, cell or mouse transgenic lines generated during these s udies will be maintained in the principal investigator’s laboratory and made available freely and without restriction to any scientists, providing sufficient amounts are availabe.
+Reagents, constructs, fruit fly, cell or mouse transgenic lines generated during these studies will be maintained in the principal investigator’s laboratory and made available freely and without restriction to any scientists, providing sufficient amounts are availabe.
 The only exception to this is if a reagent or line was